Turning Climate Data into Action: Key Takeaways from the 2026 Climate Solutions Summit

 Finally, many groups focused on showing the broader social benefits of climate action.
 Data can be a powerful motivator when it helps people see how individual choices contribute to neighborhood well-being.

-In the Studio WXY scenario, participants discussed tools that could show residents how planting a tree improves shade, air quality, and neighborhood livability while contributing to the City’s larger urban forest goals.
+In the Studio WXY scenario, participants discussed how tools could show residents how planting a tree improves shade, air quality, and neighborhood livability while contributing to the City’s larger urban forest goals.
 Some suggested augmented reality features that could visualize future canopy growth.

-Likewise, Green Guerillas inspired ideas for neighborhood-scale monitoring that demonstrate how gardens reduce heat and improve local microclimates—making visible benefits that are often felt but rarely measured in connection to these critical community spaces.
+Likewise, Green Guerillas inspired ideas for neighborhood-scale monitoring that demonstrate how gardens reduce heat and improve local microclimates—making visible benefits that are often felt but rarely measured in these critical community spaces.

 Looking Ahead